cilium/cilium/Documentation/install/upgrade.rst

  * The ``--serve`` option was removed from cilium-bugtool in favor of a much reduced binary size.
 If you want to continue using the option, please use an older version of the cilium-bugtool binary.

+ * The :ref:`DNS Polling` option used by ``toFQDNs.matchName`` rules is disabled by default in 1.4.x due to :ref:`limitations in the implementation
+   <DNS Polling>`.
+It has been replaced by :ref:`DNS Proxy <DNS Proxy>` support, which must
+   be explicitly enabled via changes to the policy described below.
+To ease upgrade, users may opt to enable the :ref:`DNS Polling` in v1.4.x by adding the ``--tofqdns-enable-poller`` option to cilium-agent without changing policies.
+For instructions on how to safely upgrade see :ref:`dns_upgrade_poller`.

  * The DaemonSet now uses ``dnsPolicy: ClusterFirstWithHostNet`` in order for Cilium to look up Kubernetes service names via DNS.
 This in turn requires